 The School is committed to providing an educational climate that is conducive to the personal and professional development of each individual.
 Students should be aware that discrimination and/or other harassment based on the age, color, ethnic background, disability, family status, gender, national origin, race, religion, sex, sexual orientation, or veteran status is unacceptable.
 To fulfill its educational mission the School designates the Campus Director as its designated representative to coordinate its Equal Employment Opportunity/Affirmative Action efforts to comply with Title IX of the Education Amendments of 1972, as amended, and with the Americans with Disabilities Act (ADA).
-Students who feel that they have been harassed or discriminated against or who feel that the School has not adequately fulfilled its obligations under the provisions of the ADA should follow the Grievance Procedures set forth in the attached ATI Annual Safety and Security Report incorporated as Addendum A to this catalog.
+Students who feel that they have been harassed or discriminated against should follow the Grievance Procedures set forth in the attached ATI Annual Safety and Security Report incorporated as Addendum A to this catalog.

-ADDENDUM A: 2021 ADVANCED TRAINING INSTITUTE ANNUAL SAFETY AND SECURITY REPORT
+ADDENDUM A: 2022 ADVANCED TRAINING INSTITUTE ANNUAL SAFETY AND SECURITY REPORT